Cryptonews Rewind 2019: Q3 - The Return of Bears and Growing Adoption

 - It wasn't the end of new developments.
 Samsung revealed more details about their crypto-friendly Klaytn phones, while we compiled the full list of tokens and dapps supported by the Samsung Galaxy S10.
 The Cryptoworld learned that LG could be launching its own blockchain-powered smartphone in response to Klaytn Phone, and the giant soon confirmed that it's considering the idea.
 Finally, U.S.-headquartered banking giant with USD 1.9 trillion in assets, Wells Fargo, said that it plans to pilot its internal settlement service, Wells Fargo Digital Cash, in 2020.

 - And we wondered yet again if an alt season may be upon us.

-What other news from the first quarter you would like to add to this list?
+What other news from the third quarter you would like to add to this list?
 Let us know in the comments below.